google/fonts/ProjectChecklist.md

 Do not use any trademark names.
 Google and other redistributors may not be able to get permission to use the trademark, even if you can.

-If you are making a libre version of your prior proprietary font, or designing something in an established genre, add "Libre" or a local equivalent to that well-known name Eg, `Vesper Libre` or `Libre Baskerville` or `David Hofshi` (Hebrew) or `Something Mukta` (Hindi)
+If you are making a libre version of your prior proprietary font, or designing something in an established genre, add "Libre" or a local equivalent to that well-known name Eg, `Vesper Libre` or `Libre Baskerville` or `Something Swatantra` (Hindi)

 #### Trademarks